home-assistant/home-assistant.io/source/_dashboards/entities.markdown

 ## Special row elements

-Rather than only displaying an entity's state as a text output, the Entities card supports multiple special rows for buttons, attributes, web links, dividers and sections, etc.
+Rather than only displaying an entity's state as a text output, the entities card supports multiple special rows for buttons, attributes, web links, dividers and sections, etc.

 ### Attribute